Average Walking Speed By Age And Sex

 80-8928:3127:39

-In addition to age and sex, there are other factors that can affect your own personal average walking speed.
+In addition to age and sex, other factors can affect your average walking speed.

-Most people have an average comfortable walking speed and an average maximum or brisk walking speed, although even within these two different extremes for a given individual, there is usually some amount of day-to-day variability in average walking pace.
+Most people have an average comfortable walking speed and an average maximum or brisk walking speed.
+However, even within these two different extremes for a given individual, there is usually some day-to-day variability in average walking pace.

 Here are some additional factors that can affect your average walking speed either on a day-to-day basis for a given individual or between two different individuals of the same age and sex: